-The Psychology Clinic provides a wide range of services to St. Jude patients and their families, including protocol-based services, consultation and intervention, and psychological and neuropsychological assessment.
-Our staff is available for inpatient and outpatient consultations.
+The Psychology Clinic provides a wide range of services to St. Jude patients and their families, including consultation, intervention, and psychological and neuropsychological assessment.
+Our faculty and staff meet with patients across all inpatient and outpatient settings.

-The staff includes licensed clinical psychologists and neuropsychologists, licensed senior psychological examiners, and trainees at all levels from graduate students through postdoctoral fellows.
+Faculty include licensed pediatric psychologists and neuropsychologists and Master’s level psychological examiners and trainees at all levels, from graduate students through postdoctoral fellows.

-The primary approach to intervention is cognitive-behavioral with many behavioral interventions available to patients and families.
-In addition, supportive care is provided, particularly for patients and families with difficulties adjusting to diagnosis, treatment, relapse/recurrence, and/or end of life.
+In addition to targeted, empirically supported interventions that address emotional and behavioral concerns, supportive care is provided—particularly for patients and families with difficulties adjusting to diagnosis, treatment, relapse/recurrence, and/or end of life.
 The psychologists work closely with members of the medical and psychosocial teams to ensure that each patient receives the most effective and efficient multidisciplinary care.